 It used to be fine to include simple tags (“T-shirt,” “sports,” or “V-neck”) on your e-commerce site, with the product variants taking care of everything else like color or size.
 For clients searching for products on your website or mobile app that’s fine, but what about someone using an Amazon Echo?

 To help people find what they need quickly on your page, make sure that product descriptions, titles, and category tags all contain relevant details.

-AI is also now becoming able to distinguish between male and female voices, so you should make sure that any ‘gender specific’ items are tagged as such.
-For example, a “Blue sports T-shirt with V-neck, for female size 36” would be a perfectly working description for voice search.
+AI is also now becoming able to distinguish between male and female voices, so you should make sure that any ‘gender-specific’ items are tagged as such.
+For example, a “Blue sports T-shirt with V-neck, for female size 36” would be a perfectly working description for a voice search.

 5. Get Alexa Skills for e-commerce websites

 Adding a few Alexa plugins to your e-commerce website is also an excellent way to get your page ready for voice search.
 Alexa skills are like apps that drive Alexa’s voice capabilities.